rtoken-project/rtoken-monorepo/README.md

 The compound implementation of it is in the `CompoundAllocationStrategy` contract.
-Compound V2 contracts are pulled from the _etherscan_ and stored under the `compound/contracts` directory. `CErc20Interface` contract is used by to implement the `CompoundAllocationStrategy`.
+Compound V2 contracts are pulled from the _etherscan_ and stored under the `compound/contracts` directory. `CErc20Interface` contract is used to implement the `CompoundAllocationStrategy`.

 ## RToken Account